HugoSwerdtfegers/TFE/README.md

 # How to run electrolyser analysis

-To run the simulations and obtain a graph of the cost as a function of the efficiency of the electrolyser
+To run the simulations and obtain a graph showing the impact of the efficiency of the electrolyser

 `python3 H2_analysis.py $config $scenario`